vfarcic/vfarcic.github.io/ten-commandments/README.md

 ## Synopsis

 Why did your attempt to implement continuous delivery fail?
-There cannot be one answer that fits all scenarios.
-However, some prerequisites and steps should be taken in almost all cases.
 The chances are that you missed some, if not all, of the commandments that we’ll explore in this session.

 ## Abstract